Containers

 Using a container

-The singularity binary dedicated to image execution is accessible on all Adastra compute nodes but not on the login nodes.
+The Singularity/Apptainer binary dedicated to image execution is accessible on all Adastra compute nodes but not on the login nodes.

 Running as a SLURM batch job